dmbarbour/glas/docs/GlasLang.md

 - Support for 'self' at both object and module layers without confusion.
 - tune Env - reserve parts for locals and compiler-internals

-A syntac

 ## Modularity

 Some viable front-end syntax for integrating modules:

-        from Module [with EnvExpr] import Aliases
+        from Module [with Context] import Aliases
-        import Module [with EnvExpr] as Prefix
+        import Module [with Context] as Prefix
         include Module

-The 'import' variants instantiate the module object, closing the fixpoint.
-If an EnvExpr is specified we'll link it as base, otherwise we link the host's global namespace, '%\*'.
+The 'import' variants instantiate the module object, closing the fixpoint, providing the host's '%\*' as base.
+If a Context is specified, it should express a parameter object much like "call" methods, ideally using the same syntax.
+This allows providing some additional parameters

+support the syntax we use for algebraic effects and pass-by-ref, providing extra parameters as an alternative module base.

+ should be an object to which we apply Module as a mixin.

+ the same type as "call" context

+ we'll implicitly provide '%\*' definitions.
+We'll apply the module as a mixin to context

+we'll apply the module objec

+we'll apply it as  it as base, otherwise we link the host's global namespace, '%\*'.
 For 'include', we instead apply the module object as a mixin, i.e. the module shares Self and behaves as a `Base -> Base` rewrite.
 We can 'include' a module to express inheritance and override.

 A minimum viable syntax for Module might consist of:

         "foo.txt"       # files or URIs
         (ModuleExpr)    # ad hoc macros

+It's very important that we can effectively reference DVCS resources without first loading a helper library, because all the helper libraries we'll want to load are DVCS resources.
+This could be supported via parsing URIs and such.

 # Old Content